ni/measurement-plugin-converter-python/src/ui_creator/README.md

   Process completed.
   ```

-- The UI File will be created in the current working directory.
+- The UI file will be created in the current working directory.

 ### Update measurement plug-in UI file

+The update command will update the UI file by

+- Linking controls and indicators to its respective inputs and outputs if there are any controls and indicators unlinked
+- Creating new controls and indicators and linking it to the inputs and outputs.

 - Run the following command to update `.measui` files.